Gunsmith Cats

-Gunsmith Cats (ガンスミス キャッツ, Gansumisu Kyattsu) is a Japanese manga series written and illustrated by Kenichi Sonoda.
-It was published in Kodansha's seinen manga magazine Monthly Afternoon from 1991 to 1997 and was followed between 2004 and 2008 by a sequel series Gunsmith Cats Burst which included the same characters and situations.
-The series describes the adventures of young women fighting crime in Chicago.
+Gunsmith Cats (stylized in all caps) is a Japanese manga series written and illustrated by Kenichi Sonoda and serialized in Kodansha's seinen manga magazine Monthly Afternoon from December 1990 to April 1997.
+Set in Chicago, the series follows Irene "Rally" Vincent, an expert gunsmith and bounty hunter, and her partner "Minnie" May Hopkins, a demolitions specialist and former call girl, as they operate the Gunsmith Cats gun shop while moonlighting as bounty hunters.
+In 1995, the series was adapted into a three-episode OVA by OLM, which presents an original storyline involving the duo investigating an arms trafficking conspiracy while being targeted by an assassin.
+A sequel series, titled Gunsmith Cats Burst (stylized in all caps), was serialized in Monthly Afternoon from July 2004 to September 2008.

 Plot

 Irene "Rally" Vincent operates the titular "Gunsmith Cats" gun shop but also works as a bounty hunter, which is the impetus behind many of the stories.
-She is assisted in both activities by her roommate, and former prostitute "Minnie" May Hopkins.
+She is assisted in both activities by her roommate, and former partner in crime and explosive expert "Minnie" May Hopkins.
 Rally is an expert combat shooter and marksman with an array of weapons, as well as a brilliant driver.
 May is an explosives expert, knowing the inner workings of and many uses of all manner of explosive devices.
 Teenage ex-burglar and lock-picker Misty Brown later joins the team and there is also Becky Farrah, a top, if expensive, source of information on underworld activity.

 Bounty hunting has of course led Rally to make many enemies, most notably Gray, the leader of gangsters whose use of armaments, including bombs, has likened them to terrorists; and Goldie Musou, a leading figure in the Mafia who uses drugs to manipulate people to the point that they can be brainwashed into killing their nearest and dearest.
 Bean Bandit, a man who specializes in delivering illegal goods, often features as an alternate ally or enemy—depending on the behavior of his clients, most of whom are being hunted by Rally.